 Electricity

 Repair Category 2

-Notes The electrical installation is dated including older fuse box.
+Notes The electrical installation is dated including older consumer unit and a number of electrical fittings are mounted on timber skirting boards.
 An NICEIC/SELECT registered electrician can be engaged to examine the system and implement all necessary upgrading works.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.